Welcome to Gunter

 deputy headteacher or headteacher.
 We do try our best to solve any problems as

-quickly as possible, and, if necessary, with a reply or comment to parents by
+quickly as possible, and, if necessary, with a written reply or comment to

-see a class teacher is not usually necessary.
-The best time is at 3.15 p.m. when
+see a class teacher should be made.
+The best time is at 3.20 p.m. when

 the conversation can be private.
 If a teacher is unavailable, another time will